-HIMR Focused Research Workshop opens up new direction in the study of converse theorems24 Apr 2017, by News in
+Heilbronn Focused Research Workshop Opens Up New Direction in the Study of Converse Theorems24 Apr 2017, by News in

 In January 2017, Andy Booker and Min Lee hosted a Heilbronn Focused Research Workshop on the “Sarnak Rigidity Conjecture”.
 This led to some highly interesting new ideas concerning an important and long-standing problem in number theory which relates to “converse theorems” in the theory of modular forms.
 Participants included two current Heilbronn Fellows, one former Heilbronn Fellow, and several international visitors.
 Their results have now been written up in a paper that is attracting considerable attention.
 One of the Heilbronn Fellows involved, Tom Oliver, said